hnhdigital-os/laravel-datasets/README.md

 `$ php artisan datasets:migrate {dataset}`

 Setup the table in the database.
 This will create the migration file in the right spot and add to the migrations table.

+Use this console command when scheduling dataset update.

 ### Sync